 If you’ve ever driven home from work and realized you have no idea how you got there, you have experienced life on autopilot.
-As much as structure and routine can help keep you organized and on task, they can also get you stuck - in expectations, thought loops, and habit patterns.
+Routines are great for keeping you organized and on task, they can also get you stuck - in expectations, thought loops, and habit patterns.

 The Sanskrit word for a deeply ingrained thought or behaviour pattern is ‘samskara’.
 It literally means a ‘rut’ or ‘groove’.
 Just like a tire that travels the same path over and over wears a deep groove into the ground, ‘grooves’ or ‘ruts’ get worn into your neurology through repeated thoughts and behaviour.

 This is good in the sense that it makes you more efficient at doing everyday things.
 When your brain automates a task, like walking, it saves you a ton of time and mental energy.
 However, repetition and routine can also leave you in the doldrums and wondering how you can become more present and interested in your own life.

 Worry not!
 You CAN restore your feelings of curiosity, amazement, wonder, and feel more connected in your relationships.
 You can jolt yourself out of a life on cruise control by cultivating a Beginners’ Mind that is present, open and without preconceptions.

 I’ll walk you through 9 WAYS TO TUNE INTO 'BEGINNERS' MIND' RIGHT NOW.